Adnene93/DiscoveringSimilarityChanges/README.md

 # DiscoveringSimilarityChanges
-This repository depict the materials concerning the paper : Flash point : Discovering exceptional pairwise behaviors in votes or ratings data
+This repository depict the materials concerning the paper : Flash point : Discovering exceptional pairwise behaviors in votes or ratings data, In here we will ...